Darpan3011/AiAgent-for-database/README.md

 - The module **only allows SELECT** queries. `SafeJdbcExecutor` enforces this and throws `IllegalArgumentException` if non-`SELECT` queries are attempted.
 - The SQL validator uses JSQLParser to parse and (basic) validate SQL before executing.
 - The module stores conversation context in session-scoped memory (so that follow-up questions are possible).
 If your app uses stateless sessions, memory will be lost across requests.
-- The module uses `langchain4j` model wrappers; the active provider must be configured (OpenAI or Ollama).
+- The module uses `langchain4j` model wrappers; the active provider must be configured (OpenAI, Ollama, or Gemini).

 ## Configurable / override points